 At NYU Langone’s Heart Valve Center, doctors from our Mitral Valve Repair Program are internationally recognized for their expertise in the use of minimally invasive repair techniques for people with complex forms of mitral valve disease.

 Surgical teams at NYU Langone have developed advanced heart valve repair techniques that have been taught to hundreds of other surgeons from around the world.
-Complex repairs often require a minimally invasive approach, and we have a success rate of about 95 percent.
+Complex repairs often require a minimally invasive approach, and our success rate is nearly 100 percent.

 Minimally invasive mitral valve repair requires general anesthesia and a heart–lung bypass machine, which performs the work of these organs during the procedure.
-You may spend four to seven days in the hospital and then recover for a few weeks at home.
+You may spend three to four days in the hospital and then recover for a few weeks at home.

-This procedure typically results in less blood loss, less postoperative pain, less scarring, and a shorter recovery time than traditional open heart surgery, also known as a sternotomy.
+This procedure typically results in less blood loss, less postoperative pain, less scarring, a shorter hospital stay, and a shorter recovery time than traditional open heart surgery that is performed through a sternotomy approach

 In addition to patient care, our doctors are also involved in scientific research and in providing education for medical professionals.